Should I get a personal loan? 9 top reasons to consider

 4. Vehicle financing

-You can get a personal loan for a car, boat or RV.
-You’ll avoid the high pressure sales pitches from dealership financing companies and can usually prequalify in seconds.
+A personal loan may be a good alternative to secured financing to buy a car, boat or RV.
+You’ll avoid the high-pressure sales pitches from dealership financing companies and can usually prequalify in seconds.
+You can also choose terms similar to car lenders, ranging from one to seven years.

-You can borrow more than the price of the car to cover the cost of extras like road hazard kits, boat storage and maintenance fees.
-But be aware of what this means for your monthly payment and total interest paid.
+Since the loan isn’t approved based on the price of the car, you can borrow extra to pay for extras like road hazard kits, boat storage and maintenance fees.
+But be aware that the more you borrow, the higher your monthly payment and total interest charges will be.

 Additionally, since personal loans are unsecured, the vehicle won’t be at risk of repossession if you can’t repay the loan.
 If you have to sell the vehicle quickly, you won’t have to deal with the paperwork involved in paying off an auto loan.